EvansWinner/awesome-line-editors/README.md

   &c., &c.

   This is the standard I am using in deciding what to include below, mostly.
-  It is also where I would most appreciate PRs for this page if you have anything can add to it.
+  It is also where I would most appreciate PRs for this page if you have anything you can add to it.

 ## Disclaimers